New solutions for the old problem of illegal massage parlors

 The massage parlor in Jupiter, Florida where Kraft, a 77-year-old Massachusetts billionaire, was videotaped engaging in sex acts is typical of the model.

-Authorities say the prostitutes averaged about 1,500 clients a year, were given no days off and were not allowed to leave the site, where they also lived.
+Authorities say the women averaged about 1,500 clients a year, were given no days off and were not allowed to leave the site, where many also lived.
 Palm Beach State Attorney Dave Aronberg described it as “modern-day slavery.”

 “We need to get beyond the whack-a-mole strategy of taking out one retail location at a time,” said Bradley Myles, Polaris’ CEO.
 “We need to see multi-state investigations that take a longer look, follow the money and build these organized crime cases.”